neondatabase/website/content/docs/data-types/uuid.md

 | 3         | 108eb93a-071e-4407-8b78-a73aabd9e803 | user3    |
 ```

-Notice that the `serial_id` column hints at the num of rows already present in the table.
+Notice that the `serial_id` column hints at the number of rows already present in the table.

 ## Additional considerations

-- **Randomness and Uniqueness**: UUIDs are designed to be globally unique, but there's a very small probability of generating duplicate UUIDs.
-If you're using the postgres function to automatically generate UUIDs at insertion, and a duplicate UUID is generated, the insertion fails and you'll need to retry.
+- **Randomness and uniqueness**: UUIDs are designed to be globally unique, but there's an extremely small probability of generating a duplicate UUID.
+If you're automatically generating UUIDs at insertion, and a duplicate UUID is generated, the insertion will fail.
+In the rare event that a collision occurs, applications that generate UUIDs should implement a retry mechanism.
-- **Performance and Indexing**: UUIDs are significantly larger than traditional integer IDs and can lead to performance overhead in terms of storage and indexing.
-Especially in large databases, creating an index on a UUID column can significantly improve query performance.
+- **Performance and indexing**: UUIDs are larger than traditional integer IDs, requiring more storage space.
+Index structures on UUID columns therefore consume more storage as well.
+However, in terms of performance for read-heavy workloads, leveraging indexed UUID columns for filtering or sorting can significantly improve query performance.
+In this context, you have to evaluate the tradeoff between storage efficiency and query performance.
 - **Readability**: UUIDs are not human-readable, which can make debugging or manual inspection of data more challenging.

 ## Resources